8fold/commonmark-fluent-markdown/README.md

 - adding or resetting extensions (if not using the fluent API extension methods).

 Note: When adding an extension, Fluent Markdown uses the full class name of the extension, not an instance of the extension.
-This is a deviation from they way CommonMark works, however, it is in keeping with the desire to wait for the last possible moment before executing or instantiating.
+This is a deviation from the way CommonMark works, however, it is in keeping with the desire to wait for the last possible moment before executing or instantiating.